uchiha-vivek/Hack-This-Fall-2024-Virtual/README.md

 "ScoreSmart" is an AI-powered app designed to help users excel in the IELTS exam by targeting core skills: reading, writing, speaking, and listening.
 It uses cutting-edge machine learning to create a personalized, adaptive learning experience that focuses on each user’s unique strengths and weaknesses.

 ## 🚀 Features
+1: Writing Module : Enables you to select the topic and then write some content based on the topic .
+  Metrics : It gives you insight on basis of Grammar,Cohesion,Sentence Structure,Vocabulary,Abstraction,Improved version,Level
+2: speaking Module : Gives you insights from the audio input .
 ## 🛠️ Installation

 Follow these steps to set up ScoreSmart on your local machine: